mfhepp/py4docker/README.md

     - Adding new kernel capabilities is blocked
 - **Development mode,** in which the local version of the Python code can be run inside the container
 - **Jupyter Notebook / JupyterLab**: You can also run Jupyter Notebook and JupyterLab inside the isolated container.
+- **Reproducible:** `build.sh` writes a YAML specification including versions for all `conda` and `pip` components, which can be used to reproduce a Python environment.

 ## Installation